Data Guide

 Limitations and interpretation rules

 Inflation comparison shows purchasing power translation based on official CPI series, which is useful context but still not a full personal cost-of-living model for every household.
+Housing costs, healthcare, and education often diverge significantly from the broad CPI basket.

 For better decisions, compare conservative, base, and optimistic scenarios instead of trusting one headline number.